Terms of Reference

 To coordinate efforts and resources in multi-use applications and services across Canadian groups, by generating integrated grant proposals and funding requests that enable the combination and integration of the science application domain (predominantly located at the universities) and the technical expertise (e.g. at CADC).
 Such grant proposals and funding request would be directed to any of the Canadian agencies involved in Science, Innovation, Computing and Big Data, such as NSERC, CFI, Canarie or NRC.

-Interface on behalf of the astronomy community with Compute Canada to ensure that services meet the astronomy domain specific needs.
+Interface on behalf of the astronomy community with Digital Research Alliance Canada to ensure that services meet the astronomy domain specific needs.

 Reduce barriers and accelerate adoption of new emerging technologies in Big Data and Computing in the astronomy community.